Help Your Child Be Healthy and Alert at School

 Breakfast is an important meal for growing children.
 Studies show that kids who eat breakfast have better school attendance, less tardiness and higher academic performance.
 Their overall test scores are higher, they concentrate better, and they solve problems more easily.

 Not only is it crucial for your child to eat breakfast, but it’s important that it be a healthy, nutritious meal to get the day started right.
-Consider the following healthy choices, and click here for more ideas from the U.S. Department of Agriculture.
+Consider the following healthy choices, and get more ideas from the U.S. Department of Agriculture.

 - Fruits, oatmeal or whole-grain cereals are excellent options, along with low-fat or non-fat dairy products.
 Try to stay away from sugar-heavy cereals.